NCAR/HPC-Docs/docs/storage-systems/cmip-analysis-platform.md

 !!! note
     The tables below show which data sets are already available on GLADE.
     They are updated each Friday.
-These data may be located under
+These data are be located under
     ```pre
     /glade/collections/cmip/
     ```